 About Penn Mutual

-2023 Penn Mutual Dividend Interest Rate
+2025 Penn Mutual Dividend Interest Rate for AWL

 David O’Malley

-The great success of Penn Mutual in recent years has to be attributed, at least in part, to David O’Malley, the the president and chief executive officer of The Penn Mutual Life Insurance Company.
+The great success of Penn Mutual in recent years has to be attributed, at least in part, to David O’Malley, the president and chief executive officer of The Penn Mutual Life Insurance Company.
 According to Penn Mutual’s website, O’Malley began his career with the company in 1994 as an intern.
 Over the course of time he was promoted to executive leadership, having held the roles of chief risk officer, chief financial officer and, most recently, president and chief operating officer.
 It is good to see companies that still value promoting from within.

 New Automated, Accelerated Experience